 High oleic soybean varieties are bringing farmers and food industry professionals face-to-face with new options that meet customer needs.
 For farmers, high-yielding high oleic varieties perform in the field, but they also produce an oil that performs in professional kitchens for many customers in the food industry.
-When farmers grow high oleic varieties, they can help supply this new oil option to food industry customers.
+When farmers grow high oleic varieties, they can help supply this oil option to food industry customers.

 Todd Jones is one of them.
 Jones doesn’t think of himself as a doughnut maker, but rather a doughnutologist.
 He’s been frying the delicious sweet treats for 40 years, working first in small doughnut shops and then a major doughnut franchise for more than 25 years.